chaintuts/gogetdata/README.md

 ### Command Line Usage
 * Run `./gogetdata`
 * Use a web browser to request a file in the same directory as the server binary
-* Default port is 8080 - request files such as localhost:8080/<filename>
+* Default port is 443 - request files such as https://localhost/<filename>
+* Generated certificates are self-signed, so you will need to configure your browswer/application to accept them
+* Certificate and key files are placed up one directory from the server binary, and are PEM encoded